-We have implemented processes and procedures to help us comply with the requirements of the GDPR.
-The eight data protection principles or rules require that:
+We have implemented processes and procedures to help us comply with the requirements of the UK GDPR.
+The seven data protection principles or rules require that personal data shall:

-- 1. Personal data shall be processed fairly and lawfully - 2.
-Personal data shall only be processed for the purposes for which it was obtained - 3.
-Personal data shall be adequate, relevant, and not excessive in relation to its purpose - 4.
-Personal data shall be accurate and kept up to date - 5.
-Personal data shall not be kept for longer than is necessary - 6.
-Personal data shall be processed in accordance with the rights of Data Subjects - 7.
-Appropriate technical and organisational measures shall be taken against unlawful processing or accidental loss - 8.
-Personal data shall not be transferred outside the European Economic Area (EEA) unless the country has equivalent Data Protection standards
+- 1. Be processed fairly, lawfully and in a transparent manner - 2.
+Be collected for specified, explicit and legitimate purposes and only be processed for the purposes for which it was obtained - 3.
+Be adequate, relevant, and not excessive in relation to its purpose (date minimisation) - 4.
+Be accurate, and where necessary kept up to date.
+Inaccurate data is erased or rectified without delay - 5.
+Not be kept for longer than is necessary - 6.
+Be processed securely and appropriate technical and organisational measures shall be taken against unlawful processing or accidental loss, destruction or damage. - 7.
+The seventh principle relates to accountability and requires that you take responsibility for what you do with personal data and how you comply with the other principles.
+The SCoR must have appropriate measures and records in place to be able to demonstrate our compliance.